 Regular Decision applicants who wish to be considered for our full-tuition, merit-based scholarship through the Gabelli Presidential Scholars Program must submit an application by the priority scholarship deadline of November 1.
 No separate application is required.
 Finalists will be notified of their status, along with an official offer of admission, by February 1.
 All other Regular Decision applicants will receive their admission decisions by April 1.

 If you submit your Regular Decision application early, but later decide that Boston College is your first-choice college, you may convert your application to Early Decision II.
 Please complete and sign the Common Application Early Decision Agreement form and email it to the Office of Undergraduate Admission by January 8 to make this request.

-Because Early Decision will attract a small, but competitive pool of candidates, the acceptance rate will be higher than at Regular Decision.
+Because Early Decision attracts a small, but competitive pool of candidates, the acceptance rate is higher than at Regular Decision.
 Early Decision allows you to demonstrate your commitment to enroll at Boston College.
 It also enhances our ability to enroll students interested in the Jesuit, Catholic approach to education, personal growth, and service of others.

 Should you elect to apply Early Decision to Boston College, you may expect one of three outcomes: Admit, Defer, or Deny.
 Highly competitive candidates not admitted through Early Decision will be deferred for additional consideration in our Regular Decision round.
 Candidates who would not be competitive in our Regular Decision process will be denied admission.
 This allows them to focus their time and effort on other options for college.